nkarl/wsu-cpts-451-dbms/week-6/Nested and JOIN Queries.md

 >
 > There are two way to JOIN:
 > - JOINs are *implicit* using SELECT-FROM-WHERE
-> 	- tables are theta-joined by the WHERE conditions
+> 	- tables are joined by the WHERE conditions
 > - *explicit* via *join expressions*

 ```sql